 COVID 19 Response

-All Secretary of State offices and divisions around the state will be closed to the public for at least two weeks, effective Tuesday, March 24.
+All Secretary of State offices and divisions around the state are currently closed to the public until further notice, effective March 24.
 Learn more about how to continue conducting business with our divisions below.

 Message from Secretary Wyman

 I want to assure the public the Office of the Secretary of State will continue to provide essential services; the majority of our services can be performed and accomplished online or by phone.
 Limited in-person services are offered, as well.
 We seek to always provide excellent customer service, and that effort will continue.

 I understand this is an uncertain and troubling time for many in our state and around the world.
 In spite of our collective concerns, I encourage everyone to continue doing their part to keep themselves, their families, co-workers, and neighbors safe.